PythonOT/POT/README.md

 * [Nicolas Bonneel](http://liris.cnrs.fr/~nbonneel/) ( C++ code for EMD)
 * [Antoine Rolet](https://arolet.github.io/) ( Mex file for EMD )
 * [Marco Cuturi](http://marcocuturi.net/) (Sinkhorn Knopp in Matlab/Cuda)

+## Contributions and code of conduct

+Every contribution is welcome and should respect the [contribution guidelines](CONTRIBUTING.md).
+Each member of the project is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

 ## References